 Finally, you will lead a discussion on a topic of your choice bi-weekly.
 The topic is any topic that you choose within the subject area.
 However, the reality is that you will almost always discuss the work you have written about.

-I think that the comment of a young lady who took a class from me a few years ago sums up the experience:
+The comment of a young lady who took a class with Dr. Martin sums up the experience: